marcosalvalaggio/xeye/README.md

 data.varControl()
 ```

-## API without full UI
+## API without full UI (class: fastDataset)
-A faster way to use the datapipe module is represented by the **fastDataset()** class.
+A faster way to use the datapipe module is represented by the **fastDataset** class.
 In this case there isn't a complete terminal UI that guide you in the construction of the dataset.
 With fastDataset, you only pass the parameters to the class, and then call the functions you need.

 ```python
 # Load datapipe module